 The zoo will remain closed again Friday as San Francisco Police continue their investigation.
 Police are still trying to determine how the tiger escaped and whether Carlos and his friends, identified Thursday as San Jose brothers Kulbir Dhaliwal, 23, and Paul Dhaliwal, 19, leaped over the railing and taunted the animal.

-San Francisco Police Chief Heather Fong denied reports that the men dangled
+San Francisco Police Chief Heather Fong denied reports that the men dangled a leg into the enclosure or that a bloody shoe was found within the railing.

 "We have no information at this point that they did or did not go over the railing," Fong said.